A southern delight – this toasted butter pecan cake has toasted pecans and is made from scratch with cream cheese frosting.

 - Slowly beat in the confectioner's sugar.

-- Add the milk 1 tbsp at a time until the frosting is smooth and the right consistency to frost the cake.
+- Add the milk 1 tablespoon at a time until the frosting is smooth and the right consistency to frost the cake.

 Notes